websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/backing-up-elasticsearch.md

         "location": "/path/to/elasticsearch_local_backup"
       }
     }

     ```

+   If you're upgrading to a new Elasticsearch version, you can use this same command on the post-upgrade Elasticsearch to register the snapshot repository.

 1. [Create a snapshot](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/snapshots-take-snapshot.html):

     ```json
     PUT /_snapshot/elasticsearch_local_backup/snapshot1?wait_for_completion=true
     {
-      "indices": "liferay-search-tuning*",
+      "indices": "liferay-20101-search-tuning*",
       "ignore_unavailable": true,
       "include_global_state": false
     }
     ```

    If you want to create a snapshot for all Liferay indexes, you can use `"indices": "liferay*,workflow-metrics*"` instead.
+If you're in an upgrade scenario, it can make sense to take a snapshot of just the indexes that can't be recreated form the database, like the Synonym Sets and Result Rankings indexes.

 1. To [restore](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/snapshots-restore-snapshot.html) specific indexes from a snapshot using a different name, run a `restore` API call similar to this: